Microsoft Excel: New Features and Functions in Excel 365

 - Using the FILTER and UNIQUE functions with dynamic arrays

-- Creating dynamic drop-down menus using dynamic arrays
+- Sorting dynamic arrays

 - Sharing files containing dynamic arrays with users with older Excel versions